 Even though Little Moons have been around for a while, it seems that TikTok has put it in front of TikTok users everywhere and compelled them to run out of their houses, find the nearest store and grab themselves all the different flavours of Little Moons to see if they live up to the internet hype.

-They began their account in August 2020 and are now at 63.7k followers and 932.2k likes (at the time of writing).
 I would describe their content as being very on trend as they, similarly to Ryanair, are quick to jump on the trends and incorporate viral sounds in their videos.
 However, I would say that their most popular videos appeal to a specific community on TikTok that particularly enjoy ‘satisfying’ food content.

 This and this video are two of their highest-performing videos with a combined 3.6 million views and 251.9k likes.
 Both of these videos pair viral sounds with the squishing of the mochi’s which correspond with a popular food trend on TikTok where users either cut into, crush, smash or create ASMR out of their food.
 These are hugely popular amongst TikTok users and Little Moons have done a great job at tapping into that.